vedph/cadmus-doc/linking/thesauri.md

 3. select the import mode (default is _replace_).
 It is also recommended to check the `dry run` before truly importing data, so you can prevent errors during import.
 Once you have run a test with `dry run`, just uncheck it and repeat the import.
 4. select the file you want to import.
 5. click the _upload_ button.

-## TODO

-- [Cadmus command line tool](https://github.com/vedph/cadmus_tool): this tool has functions to variously import thesauri into an existing database with different modes (replacing, patching, or synching), and from different formats (JSON, CSV, XLSX, XLS).
-- [Cadmus migration command line tool](https://github.com/vedph/cadmus-migration-v3): this tool has a function to export all the thesauri at once.
-You can still use the Cadmus UI itself to export a single thesaurus: in most Cadmus editors, there is an admin area where you can import or export thesauri via the UI.

- Here we are using ISO 639 for language codes (using standards is always recommended when available); but IDs are totally arbitrary.

->You may also want to take a mixed approach where useful.
-For instance, say you want a list of epigraphic categories to be later mapped to the LOD identifiers defined by [EAGLE](https://www.eagle-network.eu/voc/typeins.html).
-Such identifiers are full URIs like `https://www.eagle-network.eu/voc/typeins/lod/76` representing a `tabula defixionis`; so, if we want shorter identifiers but still be able to map to this taxonomy, we might strip off the constant prefix and just use some shorter, human-friendly ID followed by the numeric ID, which is the only variable part of these URIs.
-Just like in RDF we use prefixes to shorten URIs, we will thus build IDs like `defixio-76`.
-Later, rebuilding the full URI by replacing the short prefix `defixio` with the full URI portion `https://www.eagle-network.eu/voc/typeins/lod/` will be trivial processing.
-This way, we have short and readable IDs, which is the recommended practice for Cadmus, without losing the connection to an existing third-party ontology.